codekraft-studio/generator-wordpress-plugin/README.md

 npm link
 ```

 That will install your project dependencies and symlink a global module to your local file.
-After npm is done, you'll be able to call `yo wordpress-plugin`
+After npm is done, you'll be able to call `yo @wptools/plugin`

 ## Contributing